SAP-samples/teched2024-XP280/exercises/ex2/README.md

     terraform apply tfplan
     ```

-    As a result you see that Terraform created the resources.
-As we specified dedicated output variables we also see them as separate section at the end of the output from the Terraform CLI.
+    As a result you see in the output that Terraform is creating the subaccount.
+You can also check the SAP BTP cockpit to see the resources being created.

 ## Summary